biswajit-k/log-ingester-elasticsearch/README.md

 Some improvements in design and implementation are mentioned below-

-**Using Kafka instead of FastAPI and Load Balancer**

- Kafka is better suited for this use case as it can handle large volumes of requests asynchronously and provides resiliency by ensuring each message is delivered exactly once(which means no log losses and no duplication).
-Apart from that, **Kafka connectors** provide serializing/deserializing capabilities and integration with multiple storage and sinks so any type of log data can be stored in any format.

- Below is a system design for this architecture:
-![System Design][system-design-kafka]

 **Enhancing Durability**

   Elasticsearch instances can go down if they get massive loads of data.
 To get it back up and running would take time and we would lose log data for that much time.
 If log data is valuable and we can't afford to lose any of it then we could also add a **transactional database** which would parallelly also store these logs.
 A transactional database being ACID complaint would ensure that the data is not lost in case Elasticsearch instances go down.